Catherine Pugh

-Catherine Elizabeth Pugh (born March 10, 1950) is an American former politician.
-A member of the Democratic Party, she served as the 51st mayor of Baltimore from 2016 to 2019, when she resigned amid a scandal that eventually led to criminal charges, three years in prison, and three years probation.
-Pugh became involved in Maryland politics in 1999, when she was elected to the Baltimore City Council.
-She also held office in the Maryland House of Delegates and the Maryland Senate, serving as the Majority Leader from 2015 to 2016.
-She first ran for Baltimore mayor in 2011 and lost the primary to Stephanie Rawlings-Blake.
-Pugh ran again in 2016 and won the primary against former Mayor Sheila Dixon.
+Catherine Elizabeth Pugh (born March 10, 1950) is an American former politician who served as the 51st mayor of Baltimore, Maryland's largest city, from 2016 to 2019.
+She resigned from office amid a scandal that eventually led to criminal charges, three years in prison, and three years probation in 2020.

+Pugh entered in Maryland politics in 1999, when she was elected to the Baltimore City Council.
+She subsequently held office in the Maryland House of Delegates and the Maryland Senate, serving as the Majority Leader from 2015 to 2016.
+Pugh ran for mayor of Baltimore in 2016 and won the primary against former mayor Sheila Dixon.
 Pugh then won the mayoral election on November 8, 2016, with 57% of the popular vote, and took office on December 6, 2016.
-She was Baltimore's third consecutive female mayor.

-In April 2019, Pugh announced she was taking an indefinite leave of absence to recover from pneumonia.
-The announcement coincided with a scandal over a "self-dealing" book-sales arrangement, whereby organizations purchased large quantities of Pugh's books in exchange for contracts with the city.
-On May 2, 2019, Pugh resigned as Mayor of Baltimore amid the book scandal and on November 20, 2019, she was indicted by a grand jury on eleven counts, including tax evasion, fraud, and conspiracy in connection with the book transactions.
+In 2019, Pugh was accused of involvement in a scandal over a "self-dealing" arrangement in which organizations purchased large quantities of Pugh's books in exchange for contracts with the city.
+On May 2, 2019, Pugh resigned as mayor amid the book scandal and on November 20, 2019, she was indicted by a grand jury on eleven counts, including tax evasion, fraud and conspiracy in connection with the book transactions.
 The following day she signed a plea agreement, pleading guilty to four charges of conspiracy and tax evasion.
-On February 27, 2020, Pugh was sentenced to 3 years in prison to be followed by 3 years of probation.
-As of January 26, 2022, Pugh had been released from federal prison in Alabama and transferred to a Baltimore halfway house.
+Pugh served two years in federal prison before being released on probation into a Baltimore halfway house.

-Early life
+Early life and education

-Pugh was born as Catherine Crump on March 10, 1950, in Norristown, Pennsylvania.
-Pugh was raised in Philadelphia, Pennsylvania, with her seven siblings.
-In 1967, she graduated from Overbrook High School in Philadelphia.
+Catherine Pugh was born as Catherine Crump on March 10, 1950, in Norristown, Pennsylvania, the second of seven children born to James and Addie Crump.
+She was raised in Philadelphia with her seven siblings and graduated from Overbrook High School in 1967.

-Education
+Morgan State University

-Pugh earned a Bachelor of Science and Master of Business Administration from Morgan State University in Baltimore City, Maryland.
-She is a member of Delta Sigma Theta sorority.
+Pugh attended Morgan State University in Baltimore, Maryland, graduating in 1973 with a Bachelor of Science.
+In 1977, she earned Master of Business Administration from Morgan State University.
+She is a member of the Delta Sigma Theta sorority.

 Early career

-In 1977 Pugh began teaching Marketing and Introduction to Business at Morgan State University.
+After graduation from Morgan State, Pugh began working as a branch manager for Equitable Trust Bank.
+Pugh got her start in government in 1975 when she joined the administration of Mayor William Donald Schaefer as the director of the Citizen's Involvement Program.
+In 1977, Pugh began teaching Marketing and Introduction to Business at Morgan State University.
 In 1988, Pugh founded a public relations firm, Pugh and Company.
 From the mid-1980s to the early 1990s, she was an independent editor for The Baltimore Sun and dean and director of Strayer Business College in Baltimore.

 In 1994, she returned to Philadelphia and became vice president of Brunson Communications and co-owner of a local Delaware Valley TV station, WGTW-TV, where she was the host of "Another View", a weekly public affairs program that focused on policy issues within the black community and featured interviews with community leaders and public officials.